microsoft/Flash_University/README.md

 This repo contains all of the presentations, notes, examples, and other materials for the FLASH University.

-As of 7/8/2022, we are currently going through: _CLR via C#_, and _Object Oriented Thought Process_.
+As of 8/10/2022, we are currently going through: _CLR via C#_, _Object Oriented Thought Process_,
+and _Design Patterns: Elements of Reusable Object-Oriented Software_.
 ## Contents

 - _CLR via C#_ (https://learning.oreilly.com/library/view/clr-via-c/9780735668737/)

 - _Object Oriented Thought Process_ (https://learning.oreilly.com/library/view/object-oriented-thought-process/9780135182130/)

+- _Design Patterns: Elements of Reusable Object-Oriented Software_ (https://learning.oreilly.com/library/view/design-patterns-elements/0201633612/)

 ## Contributing